opf/openproject-cli/README.md

 OpenProject CLI is a tool for operating your OpenProject instances from the command line.
 Therefore, it provides a subset of use cases for OpenProject.

+⚠️ **IMPORTANT**: This tool is currently in a pre-release phase.
+It is not meant to be full-featured, complete, nor will it have official technical support by the OpenProject GmbH.

 The OpenProject CLI is meant to be operated in a self-explanatory and easy-to-use way.
 It provides meaningful commands without abbreviations, that can be executed in a human-readable manner.
 For more experienced users, many commands provide aliases for fewer keystrokes.